danielwilczak101/Evolving-altitude-robot/3d_print/Readme.md

 1. Use the 3D printed Tube Hole Guide to drill a hole in the carbon fiber tube using a 5/32 drill bit
     - Push carbon fiber tube all the way into 3D printed Tube Hole Guide until you hit the wall and then drill hole

 2. Using pliers open up the 3D printed EDF Holder and slide in the EDF to lock in place feeding the wires below
     - Feed wires into the bottom hole on the 3D printed EDF Holder

 3. Feed the 3 wires that you created earlier through the carbon fiber tube
     - Male 3.5 mm bullet connectors opposite of the end of the hole
     - Female 3.5 mm bullet connectors on the same side as the hole you drilled

-4. Connect the 3 EDF female 3.5 mm bullet connectors with the 3 male 3.5 mm bullet connectors of the extension wire
+4. Connect the 3 EDF wires with the 3 connectors of the extension wire

 5. Slide the carbon fiber tube into the 3D printed EDF Holder tucking the wires nicely into the cut out

-## **Hardware Assembly**
+## Hardware Assembly

 __(add images for all steps )__